 Finally, 14yrs later in June of 1984, we come to the most famous sighting of Shuswaggi.
 While out on their boat, Linda Griffiths and her children, as well as a family friend, witnessed something truly unknown.
 Roughly 200ft away from their boat, the water began to churn violently.
 Suddenly, a series of large humps broke the surface of the water and began undulation forward.
 Shocked at what was occurring, Linda grabbed a pair of binoculars and watched a large serpent-like creature with seven humps move in front of the boat.
 As the creature neared closer, it suddenly dove headfirst back under the water and out of view, after a few minutes the water calmed and Shuswaggi was not seen again.
 After the sighting, Linda described the beast as being around 25ft long with grayish-brown skin and no scales.

 So what exactly is Shuswaggi?
 Truth be told, nobody really knows.
-The descriptions vary from report to report and there are no videos or photos to help in determining what the animal could be.
-Many believers tend to lean towards the surviving plesiosaur theory, like that of the Loch Ness Monster, while others (more on the supernatural side) feel it could be some ancient Native American water spirit.
+The descriptions vary from report to report and there are no clear videos or photos to help in determining what the animal could be.
+Many true believers tend to lean towards the surviving plesiosaur theory, like that of the Loch Ness Monster, while others (more on the supernatural side) feel it could be some sort of ancient Native American water spirit.
 Still others, like famous cryptozoologist Karl Shuker, feel that Shuswaggi may in fact be a surviving Zeuglodon.

 -The Pine Barrens Institute